 Getting plasterboards fitted can appear to be a very cumbersome job but if viewed from a different angle, the task is certainly not at all difficult as you might think.
 By following the given 7 steps, you would definitely be able to be successful in fitting plasterboard.
 So, here go the magic 7 steps:

-Know the materials needed: for the plasterboard ceiling installation, there are a few materials that you would need.
+Know the materials needed: for the plasterboard ceiling installation in London, there are a few materials that you would need.
 They are…..

 - 50 mm x 50 mm sawn wood

 - Lengths of wood strips to help support plasterboard

 - 5 mm plasterboard

 - 38 mm drywall screws

 - Perforated plasterboard tape

 - Rubber- bladed filler applicator or plastering trowel